premake/premake-core/website/docs/language.md

 | `F#`     | Built-in; always available    |
 | `D`      | Built-in; always available ([API and support](https://github.com/premake/premake-dlang/wiki)) |

-More languages may be available via other [add-on modules](Modules.md).

 ### Applies To ###